 The person most closely related to the person who died has the biggest preference in being appointed the executor of their estate.
 Here is the order of preference:

 If no relative steps forward, then the Public Administrator of the county where the decedent lived steps forward and becomes the administrator of the estate.
-The public administrator is also involved in any estate where the administrator is a cousin, niece or nephew or further relationship to the decedent.
+The Public Administrator is also involved in any estate where the administrator is a cousin, niece or nephew or further relationship to the decedent.

 The person applying to be an Administrator may be required to obtain consent from other relatives who are as closely related as the potential administrator is.
 Or they may be required to officially notify those relatives of their intent to become the executor.

-A bond is essentially insurance that covers losses to the estate, with yearly payments to the insurance company that underwrites the bond.
+A bond is an insurance that covers losses to the estate, with yearly payments to the insurance company that underwrites the bond.
 A person with a bad credit score would have more difficulty getting the bond and consequentially more difficulty becoming an Administrator of an estate.